JMiller7334/Game-Client-Server-Animation-System/README.md

 + 6: Ensure there is an instance of an Animator called "Animator" located directly inside the AnimationController mentioned in the previous step.

 + 7: Your ride is configured!
 If the system is configured it should run when your avatar sits in it.
-  + All rides should have their own folders and unique names for each folder that they are housed in.

 ### (Optional) Configuration of Tween Animations, Module Only Rides, Ride Tasks:
 See the scripts in the Module Templates folder for info on setting each of these features up.